STUDENTS PREPARING TO RECEIVE SACRAMENTS

 PHOTOS / VIDEOS

-No photographs or videos will be taken of the students without the written consent of the parents or legal guardians.
-Names of students will not be posted on any public forum without first obtaining the written consent of the parents or guardians.
+No photographs or videos are to be taken of the students.
+Names of students will not be posted on any public forum other than the Parish Bulletin and, in that case, only with the written consent of the parents or guardians.